hyperledger-archives/grid-rfcs/0000-product.md

   state.
 * ProductDelete - remove a Product from state.

+*Disclaimer: ProductDelete does not remove the record of existance of a product.
+The history and record of existance of that product will remain.
+This is simply a mechanism to free up memory in state when it is known that a product will no longer be in existance.*

 ## Permissions

 Creation of GS1 products is restricted to agents acting on behalf of the